tomsawyer0224/iTransformer/README.md

-# iTransformer - Inverted Transformer
+# iTransformer: Inverted Transformer
 iTransformer is a Time Series Forcasting model.
 The model uses a different embedding method.
-It embeds each series independently to the variate token.
+It embeds each series independently into the variate token.
 # About this project
 - This is a personal project, for educational purposes only!
 - This project is a small version converted to the Lightning model.